 As with most things, caffeine isn’t all good; there are some ‘side effects’, or negatives which it can present.

 Caffeine has been shown to lead to dehydration, as it can have a slight diuretic effect.
-Therefore, if you are consuming fairly high levels of caffeine throughout the day, it is recommended to increase your liquid intake to reduce the risk of dehydration.
+Therefore, if you are consuming reasonably high levels of caffeine throughout the day, it is recommended to increase your liquid intake to reduce the risk of dehydration.

 Caffeine is a drug – withdrawal from caffeine can present side effects such as headaches, anxiety and cravings.
 These can be prevented by gradually weaning yourself off, lowering your dosage.